marcel-last/OSEP/src/DLL Injection/Invoke-ReflectivePEInjection/README.md

 ```

-2. To use `Invoke-ReflectivePEInjection`, we must first upload the script to the target machine and import it from its location with Import-Module:
+2. To use _Invoke-ReflectivePEInjection_, we must first upload the script to the target machine and import it from its location with `Import-Module`:
 ```powershell
 Import-Module C:\Tools\Invoke-ReflectivePEInjection.ps1
 ```